mmmaction/performance/README.md

   ```

 ### Multi AZ & Read Replicas
-For a production ready setup with high availability, we wanted to have multi availability zones (AZ).
+For a production ready setup with high availability, we wanted to have multiple availability zones (AZ).
 Aurora supports this out of the box.
-For scaling the read operations we also defined read replicas.
+For scaling the read operations, we also defined read replicas.

 - terraform configuration
   ```terraform